oli-clive-griffin/oli-clive-griffin/README.md

 ### Hi there 👋

-- I'm currently building the future of farming at [Halter](https://halterhq.com/)
+- Currently building the future of farming at [Halter](https://halterhq.com/)
-- writing tslisp - a scheme interpreter in typescript
-- learning Rust
 - twitter: @oli_c_g
 - linkedin: www.linkedin.com/in/oli-clive-griffin